fl1d/w0ex.github.io/_pages/event_en.md

 * **Kick-off ceremony of the Tokyo Tech Academy for Super Smart Society**

-  Date and time: Wednesday, March 11, 2020
+  Date and time: Wednesday, March 11, 2020<br>
-  Location: Kuramae Hall, Tokyo Tech Front
+  Location: Kuramae Hall, Tokyo Tech Front<br>
   Detailed: See [here](/kick-off-en)

 * **First enrollment examination (Scheduled to be held from February to March 2020)**